cscannell-inacloud/Microsoft-Teams-Docs/teams/submission.md

 General documentation for the platform is [here](index.md).
 There are also additional features for bots: the [new Invoke action type](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/earlypreview/Invoke.pdf) and [Bots In Channels](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/earlypreview/BotsInChannels.pdf).

-To test your bot or tab, you need to [create a manifest](earlypreview/manifest.md) and [side-load it into Microsoft Teams](earlypreview/sideload.md).
+To test your bot or tab, you need to [create a sideload package](createpackage.md) and [sideload it into Microsoft Teams](sideload.md).

 ### 2. Fill out the [Test Submission form](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/TeamsAppSubmission.docx)